 Lead: an individual who has filled out a form with more than just an email address, often for some sort of content-based offer on your website

 MQL (Marketing Qualified Lead): individuals who have identified themselves as more deeply engaged but not quite sales-ready

-SQL (Sales Qualified Lead): individuals worthy of direct sales follow up, ready and willing to receive outreach from your sales team
+SQL (Sales Qualified Lead): individuals worthy of direct sales follow-up, ready and willing to receive outreach from your sales team

-Evangelist: those that advocate for business and refer new unsolicited business to your company
+Evangelists: those that advocate for business and refer new unsolicited business to your company